-And if you're still not quite sure if a 75 inch TV is the right size, then check out our guide to the best TVs of any size (and budget).
+Of course, if you're not quite sure that a 75-inch model is quite right for you, then you can take a look at our guide to the best TVs of any size (and budget).

 The best 75 inch TVs 2021

-We love OLED TVs here at Real Homes which is why the LG OLED77CX6LA gets our vote for THE best 75-inch TV.
-It's SO much more than just a television and is one which will look amazing from any angle.
+We love OLED TVs here at Real Homes, which is is why the LG 77-inch CX TV gets our vote for one of the best 75 inch TVs you can currently buy.
+Of course, it's so much more than just a television, but it will look amazing from any angle.

-This model offers a uniquely minimalist aesthetic, made possible by OLED's revolutionary panel technology and ultra-thin form factor.
-The TV mounts flush to the wall akin to a piece of art in a gallery meaning it is the ultimate choice for interior design fanatics.
+The model offers a unique minimalist aesthetic, made possible by OLED's revolutionary panel technology and ultra-thin form factor.
+In addition, the TV mounts flush to the wall, much like a piece of art, meaning it's the ultimate choice for interior design fanatics.

-An OLED screen will showcase perfect blacks, intense colour, and infinite contrast which really are in a league of their own when comparing with LED screens.
-Boosted with HDR, you'll get even deeper, darker, bolder backgrounds for an incredible contrast.
+A 75 inch OLED TV screen will showcase perfect blacks, intense colour, and infinite contrast, which really are in a league of their own compared to old LED screens.
+Boosting by HDR, you'll get an even deeper, darker, bolder background for incredible contrast.

-Boasting Google Assistant and Amazon Alexa voice control built-in, you'll be in a position to easily switch between channels, plus get updates personal to you.
-And with Filmmaker Mode and Auto Genre Selection, movie marathons will never be the same.
+Boasting Google Assistant and Amazon Alexa voice control built-in, you'll be in a position to easily switch between channels, plus get personal updates tailored to yourself and your family.
+There's also Filmmaker Mode and Auto Genre Selection, which will mean movie marathons are forever changed.

-Throw in the TRILUMINOS Display and Ultimate Picture Processor, you'll see an expansive range of brightness, detail and colour across the big screen which will bring everything you're seeing to life.
+Throw in TRILUMINOS Display and Ultimate Picture Processing, and you'll see an expansive range of brightness, detail and colour across the big screen, bringing everything you see to life.

-Beyond its boosting prowess the set also features a pretty unique speaker configuration which actually sees it vibrate its screen itself to create sound.
+Beyond its boosting prowess, the set also features a pretty unique speaker configuration, which actually sees it vibrate its screen to create sound.

 Real Homes rating: 5 out of 5 stars

-The ideal television for those who would like their tech to blend into their décor whenever possible, the LG CX range is an attempt to make large TVs more friendly with interiors.
+The ideal television for those who like their tech to blend into their décor whenever possible.
+The LG CX range is an attempt to make larger TVs more friendly with interiors.
 Sitting flush to the wall like a hanging picture, you can use a collection of images to display when you're not actively watching something.

-And the specs are also top-notch, with an OLED 4K display with A1-powered upscaling, Google Assistant and Alexa built-in, Dolby Atmos sound, compatibility with NVIDIA G-Sync for better gaming, and so much more.
+And the specs are also top-notch, with an OLED 4K display with A1-powered upscaling, Google Assistant and Alexa built-in, Dolby Atmos sound, compatibility with NVIDIA G-Sync for a better gaming experience, and so much more.
 The magic remote is also popular, allowing you to navigate with just your voice.

-The only thing we'd caution on is the lack of stand included, meaning you'll have to mount the TV to the wall - LG doesn't give you the choice here.
+The only thing we'd caution on is the lack of stand included, meaning you'll have to attach the TV to the wall using a 75 inch TV bracket - LG doesn't give you a choice here.

 Real Homes rating: 4 out of 5 stars

-Make sure that you're not trying to mount your new, expensive TV with an ill-fitting bracket, measuring the dimensions and weight of you screen before looking for the perfect mount.
-Most will list the optimal TV size and maximum weight - pay attention to these and you shouldn't go wrong.
+In short, make sure that you're not trying to mount your new, expensive TV with an ill-fitting bracket, measuring the dimensions and weight of your screen before looking for the perfect mount.
+Most will list the optimal TV size and maximum weight - pay attention to these, and you shouldn't go too far wrong.